AzaleaCatgirl99/Manganese-Mod/GOALS.md

 ## Gamma fix
 A fix for the gamma.
 Currently MC Xbox One on PC can't use gamma due to it originally being tied to Xbox One's display drivers.
 The goal is to make a recreation of the gamma system that does not rely on the display drivers and instead shaders.

+## Performance improvements
+Theoretical performance improvements.
+May not need too many.